LiveHelperChat/doc/docs/javascript-arguments.md

 ## How to change department or any other attribute on the fly?

 You can change any react application attribute before chat is started.

-For possible attributes see here [here](https://github.com/LiveHelperChat/livehelperchat/blob/master/lhc_web/design/defaulttheme/widget/react-app/src/reducers/chatWidgetReducer.js#L5)
+For all possible attributes see here https://github.com/LiveHelperChat/livehelperchat/blob/master/lhc_web/design/defaulttheme/widget/react-app/src/reducers/chatWidgetReducer.js#L5

 ### Operator scenario